diogoaurelio/schedoscopeWiki/Hive-Transformation.md

 The UDF can be part of the same codebase as the Schedoscope views.
 In this case, the UDF and classes it depends on should be bundled into an additional project jar with the filename ending with `-hive.jar` and put into the classpath.
 During startup of Schedoscope, such jar files are discovered on the classpath and uploaded to HDFS, usually in the folder configured by the property `schedoscope.transformations.hive.location` suffixed by the environment config property `schedoscope.app.enviroment`.
 The default folder is `/tmp/schedoscope/hive/dev/`.

-Within maven, such a jar can be packaged using the Proguard plugin, for example:
+With maven, such a jar can be packaged using the Proguard plugin, for example:

     <plugin>
         <groupId>com.github.wvengen</groupId>